SelasiEtch/MPPT_Comparison_Final/docs/report.md

 ## 5. Challenges

 There are a lot of challenges that we can see in the project.
 Being a hardware-heavy project, there are a lot of risks that stem from hardware failure (part shortages and lead-times) as well as time lost due to needed to constantly be around lab instrumentation for testing.
 In addition, maximum-power-point is a hard thing to quantify in solar panels without exact measurements of irradiance and temperature.
-Used as a control, a classical MPPT algorithm (namely Perturb & Observe) could give us accurate MPP estimation in ideal conditions, however in partially shaded environments P&O would not be a good control and our results would lose confidence (i.e. are our AI methods accurately judging MPP would no concrete reference to compare to).
+Used as a control, a classical MPPT algorithm (namely Perturb & Observe) could give us accurate MPP estimation in ideal conditions, however in partially shaded environments P&O would not be a good control and our results could lose confidence (i.e. a challenge becomes how we can safely say that our AI methods are operating at MPP when our control group fails due to its own limitations.
+In that case, our solution would be to compare the AI methods against each other in testing for partially shaded operation).

 ## 6. Requirements for Success